EPIC Fields: Marrying 3D Geometry and Video Understanding: The benchmarks, experiments and results

 \paragraph{Video and frame selection.}

-We use the same selection of videos as for the NVS task, but only use the In-Action frames with VISOR annotations, as they are needed for ground-truth dynamic object segmentations.
-We convert VISOR masks into a foreground-background mask for each frame in three ways, depending on objects that are currently moving, or those that have moved earlier.
-In the \textbf{Dynamic objects only} setting, an object is dynamic only if it is currently being moved by visible hands.
-We use the VISOR contact annotations to identify these objects.
-In the \textbf{Dynamic and semi-static objects}, we also include objects which moved at some point during the video, but not necessarily during the current frame.
-This distinction is important as static scene reconstructions typically exclude both dynamic and semi-static objects during their matching.
-In the \textbf{Dynamic and semi-static excluding body parts}, we exclude the active hands as some methods `overfit' to predicting hands solely as dynamic objects (ignoring objects being moved).
+We use the same selection of videos as for the D-NVS task, but only use the In-Action frames with VISOR annotations, as they provide ground-truth dynamic object segmentations.
+We convert VISOR masks into a foreground-background mask for each frame in three ways, depending on objects that are currently moving, or those that have moved at a different time in the video.
+In the \textbf{dynamic objects only} setting, the foreground contains hands and other visible body parts as well as object masks only for objects that are currently being moved.
+We use the VISOR contact annotations to identify these objects and augment these with additional manual masks for visible body parts including torsos, legs, and feet.
+More details are in the supplement.
+In the \textbf{semi-static only} setting, we consider only objects that moved at some point during the video, but not during the current frame.
+We select these objects by watching the video and identifying all objects that have moved at least once.
+VISOR contains annotations of these objects only on frames where they are considered \emph{active}.
+We employ an automated method to propagate the annotations to cover all frames, resulting in a set of semi-static object masks.
+This is the complete set of masks for all objects that have moved at any point in the video, even if they are temporarily static.
+More details can be found in the supplement.
+We combine both to report the \textbf{dynamic and semi-static} setting.